Uberspace/lab/STYLE.md

  * Always use the same hostname `stardust`.
 For bash snippets, use `[isabell@stardust ~]`.
  * Always use full paths in commands.
 Don't assume the home directory or the html folder.
  * Don't mention additional document roots. *Keep it simple*.
 Don't use subfolders.
 Always use the standard document root `~/html`.
 Always assume the document root is empty.
- * If any applications need to bind to one or more ports (like Node.js apps), use port 9000 - 9010 in your examples, which are never free on our servers.
  * Use the templates in `source/includes/` where appropriate.
  * Document all steps for setup.
 E.g. [create a database](https://github.com/Uberspace/lab/issues/39) when that's necessary.
 [Create directories](https://github.com/Uberspace/lab/issues/36) when needed.
  * When there is a license needed for the software mention it.